-Students who are accused of alcohol use, with parent permission, have the option to request the School Resource Office administer a breathalyzer test while at school or have an alcohol test performed within 6 hours of the infraction at a board approved facility.
+Students who are accused of alcohol use, with parent permission, have the option to request the School Resource Office administer a breathalyzer test while at school or have an alcohol test performed within 6 hours of the infraction at a Board approved facility.
 The student will remain under suspension until the results are sent the District Office.
 The parent/student will assume all costs associated with the screening and verification process.

-1st offense - Maximum of up to 5 days OSS with an alcohol offense referral to the appropriate law enforcement agency, and recommendation to the Care Program for a minimum of ninety school days; all rules and regulations of that program will be strictly adhered to.

-2nd offense - Minimum of 10 days OSS with an alcohol offense referral to the appropriate law enforcement agency, and recommended for the Care Program for one calendar year.
+- 1st offense Five (5) days OSS with an alcohol offense referral to the appropriate law enforcement agency, and recommendation to the Care Program for a minimum of ninety school days; all rules and regulations of that program will be strictly adhered to. - 2nd offense Minimum of 10 days OSS with an alcohol offense referral to the appropriate law enforcement agency, and recommended for the Care Program for one calendar year.
 The principal shall follow recommended procedures for expulsion when reaching 20 days of suspension.

-Smoking/School Property - F.S.
-386.212; School Board Policy 2.90
+Smoking and Nicotine Dispensing Devices on School Property - (Florida Statute 386.212, Florida Statute 877.112; School Board Policy 2.90)

-It is unlawful for anyone to smoke tobacco in, on, or within 1,000 feet of an elementary, middle, or secondary school.
+It is unlawful for anyone to smoke tobacco or use nicotine dispensing devices in, on, or within 1,000 feet of an elementary, middle, or secondary school.
 This provision does not apply to persons in a moving vehicle or at a private residence.
 It authorizes law enforcement officers to issue citations to anyone violating the provisions of this act.
-Violations will constitute a civil infraction, punishable by a fine not to exceed \$25.
-In lieu of the fine, a violator may perform 50 hours of community service or successfully complete a school-approved anti-tobacco program, where available.
+Violations will be referred to law enforcement and subject to Code of Conduct consequences, if applicable.